Long gone are the 1960s days of flower power and counterculture hippies.

-Why do boomers take so many prescription drugs?
+Why are boomers taking so many prescription drugs?

 - The vast majority of Americans age 50+ (85%) say they have taken a prescription drug in the past five years, and three-fourths (76%) say they are currently taking at least one prescription drug on a regular basis.